metacpan/metacpan-cpan-extracted/distros/P/PGP-Sign/README.md

 ## Requirements

 Perl 5.20 or later and Module::Build are required to build this module, and IPC::Run is required to use it.
-Either GnuPG v2 or GnuPG v1 (selectable at runtime) is also required.
+Either GnuPG v2 (version 2.1.12 or later) or GnuPG v1 is also required.
+The implementation of GnuPG can be selected at runtime.
 It has not been tested with versions of GnuPG older than 1.4.23.

-PGP::Sign uses IPC::Run features that are documented as not available on Windows (primarily higher-numbered file descriptors) and has never been tested with Gpg4win, so will probably not work on Windows (or, for that matter, other non-UNIX systems).
+PGP::Sign requires the ability to redirect higher-numbered file descriptors via IPC::Run, and thus will not work on Windows unless Perl is built with some UNIX emulation layer that supports this.
+It has also never been tested with Gpg4win.

 ## Building and Installation